There are two galleries so be sure to scroll down to see them both. Pack A lunch & plan to spend some time with us! Porta-Potty will be provided.

 We accept cash, credit cards (minimum 150.00 no American Express) There will be a 3% convenience fee added to all credit card transactions.
 Debit cards (minimum 50.00) and local checks.
 There will be a bank fee for any returned checks.
 The fee is based on the current bank fee we are charged for any bounced check.

-Please note that this estate starts at 8am for the shed and garage items.
-As soon as we are finished with the garage we will open the home.
+Please note that this estate starts at 8am for the garage, cars, outside & porch items & the recording studio for the first day.
 We will hand out numbers at 7AM for people arriving before 8.
 People choosing to show up extremely early or camping out are responsible for keeping track of who showed up first.
 We will not be staying up all night to keep order of the lineup.
+Since the home is opening the following day at 8am you cannot use the number you were given for the garage the day before.
+We will issue new numbers for the home in order of the way people arrived at 7am.
 We have had some complaints of the process of numbers.
 The best I can explain is this: When Best Buy has a sale on Black Friday there is always a line wrapping around the building.
 Although their doors don’t open until a certain time people choose to camp out and wait until they do.
 It is the same principal here.
 If people choose to rough it all night so they can be first in line that is indeed their choice.
 Our numbers are given out at 7am.
 When someone is giving out “Temp” numbers that just means they are keeping track of who came first.
 If you leave at any time during the night you do lose your place in line.
 We do not allow people to come, get a temp number, leave and come back a few minutes to 7am.
 Once you get our permanent number at 7am however, you can leave and come back to line up a few minutes before 8.
 The numbers are used to to keep everyone in order of entry.
 Sometimes we have to limit the amount of people we let in the home depending on how big or how crowded the house is.
 So, please understand if we only let 20-40 people in at a time.
 We are not responsible for lost numbers and you will have to go to the end of line if you lose your number.

 Estate Start Time: